Kent1/quentinloos.be/source/curriculum-vitae-en/index.markdown

 <tbody>
 <tr>
 <td style="vertical-align: top; text-align: right; width: 20%;">Informatics</td>
-<td style="padding-left: 10px;">I am passionate about computers since I first laid my hands on a computer at 6.
-Since I know that I will work in this area.</td>
+<td style="padding-left: 10px;">I am passionate about computers since I first put my hands on a computer at the age of 6.
+From then I knew that I would work in this field.</td>
 </tr>
 <tr>
 <td style="vertical-align: top; text-align: right; width: 20%;">Sports</td>
-<td style="padding-left: 10px;">I like sports in general, and especially basketball, that I practiced in a club for 12 years.</td>
+<td style="padding-left: 10px;">I like sports in overall, and especially basketball which I practiced in a club for 12 years.</td>
 </tr>
 </tbody>
 </table>